-Source: PWL Capital; Data Sources: Haurin and Zhou, Peng and Thibodeau, Teranet/National Bank
+Source: PWL Capital; Data Sources: Haurin and Zhou, Peng and Thibodeau, Federal Reserve Bank of Saint-Louis, Teranet/National Bank

 4. Expected Cost of Borrowing

 Like our methodology for estimating the expected return of fixed-income assets, we estimate the expected cost of borrowing from a combination of MBER and ECOC for five-year fixed-rate mortgages and secured and unsecured personal lines of credit.
 Our results are summarized in Table 3.